fabric8io/docker-maven-plugin/doc/intro.md

 "*service*" image, which is specified in the `<build>` section.
 It creates an image which has artifacts and dependencies in the `/maven` directory (and which are specified with an assembly descriptor).
-Additionally it specifies the startup command for the container, which in this example fires up a microservice from a jar file copied over via the assembly descriptor.
+Additionally, it specifies the startup command for the container, which in this example fires up a microservice from a jar file copied over via the assembly descriptor.
 It also exposes port 8080.
 In the `<run>` section this port is dynamically mapped to a